marie-yau/Air-Sampler/faq.md

 ### Can I change the schedule after the current schedule finished executing?

 ### What happens when I insert a USB with an old schedule to the Pi?

+### I insert/reinsert a USB with a schedule to the Pi late.
+Some samples were already supposed to be taken and some samples are supposed to be taken right now.
+What is going to happen?

 ## Hardware